 “It’s Candida overgrowth,” she said solemnly.

 I looked at Cindy without comprehension.
-I’d known her for over twenty years, but I had no clue what she had just said.
+I thought I knew her well, but had no clue what she had just said.

-“So many of my health problems can be traced to it: the constant diarrhea, the continual yeast infections, the abdominal pain.
-Basically, all of us have yeast in our digestive system.
-Mine has mutated and formed little fingers which have attached themselves to the walls of my intestines.
-After a while, the fingers poked holes in my gastrointestinal tract, which have allowed undigested food and other particles to escape out directly into the rest of my body.”
+“Many of my health problems are traced to it: the diarrhea, the yeast infections, the abdominal pain.
+Everyone has yeast in their digestive system, but mine has mutated to attach into my intestines.
+These fingers of yeast have perforated my gastrointestinal tract, allowing undigested food to escape directly into the rest of my body.”

 “Well gross!”
-I exclaimed, without even trying to sound intelligent.
+I exclaimed, without an attempt at intelligence.
 “How did this happen?”

-“Seems that lots of things act together to trigger the overproduction of this otherwise healthy yeast,” Cindy explained.
-“Natural body temperature and a neutral or slightly alkaline pH are two of the common ones.
-But one of the biggies for me was my addiction to sugar and carbs.
-I have been actually feeding it and encouraging it to grow.”
+“Lots of things trigger the overproduction of this otherwise healthy yeast,” Cindy explained.
+“Natural body temperature and a slightly alkaline pH are two common ones.
+But one of the biggies for me is an addiction to sugar and carbs.
+I have actually been feeding and encouraging yeast to grow.”